apacheignite/documentation/deployment/mesos-deployment.md

   ]
 }
 [/block]
 where `properties.prop` is a property file.
-If file is not provided then the framework will try to occupy all resources in Mesos cluster.
-Example property file:
+If the file is not provided, the framework will try to occupy all resources in the Mesos cluster.
+Here is an example property file:
 [block:code]
 {
   "codes": [